 Regardless of whether Russell is elected or not, the absurdities of the situation were starkly put in the statement placed on the front of her most recent campaign leaflet distributed around Highbury East: “YOUR VOTE IS THE MOST IMPORTANT IN ISLINGTON”.

 One can only wonder how the residents of Islington feel about their votes being less important.

 Josh is a writer and campaigner, currently working with Make Votes Matter and previously for Bite The Ballot.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.